inderwies/dsst-final-project/README.md

 <li>A recipes page where the users enters ingredients, the website hits an external api, and then brings back food data</li>
 <li>A Google maps project where a user enters a specific address and Google maps returns a map with restaurants in the area of the address entered</li>
 <li>A word game like hangman</li>
-<li>A movie database finder where a user types in a movie and is returned movie posters, and can click on any result in order to view one single poster (may need to use the omdb api  … Galvanize has an api key for this if you need to use it)</li>
+<li>A movie database finder where a user types in a movie and is returned movie posters, and can click on any result in order to view one single poster (you may use the <a href="https://www.omdbapi.com/">omdb api</a> for this)</li>
 </ul>
-<h3 id="optional-fruit-shop-api">Optional fruit shop api</h3>
+<h3 id="optional-fruit-shop-api-developed-by-galvanize">Optional: Fruit Shop API (Developed by Galvanize)</h3>
-<p>Alternatively, if you wish, you can choose to build a project based on a simple fruits api that we have prepared for you.
+<p>Alternatively, you can choose to build a project based on a simple fruits API that we have prepared for you.
 Here’s how this works:</p>
 <p>You will use a simple fruits api and your own creative ideas to put together some sort of store that sells fruit based products.
 The api has three very simple end points:</p>
 <p><a href="https://agile-inlet-36787.herokuapp.com/get_fruits.json">https://agile-inlet-36787.herokuapp.com/get_fruits.json</a></p>
 <p>…returns you a list of fruits</p>